apy-h/dna-alignment-algos/README.md

 6. Run `flask run` in the terminal
 7. Click on the link that is printed to the console to navigate to the webpage, where you should see the words "DNA Alignment".
 8. Click on the "Manual Input" radio button and try out the test cases marked as "Manual" listed below
-9. Click on the "Upload CSV" file and try out the test case marked as "CSV" listed below
+9. Click on the "Upload CSV" file and try out the test cases marked as "CSV" listed below

 ### Test Cases
 To validate the exact global and local alignment sequences and scores that the inputted sequences produce, feel free to use the Needleman-Wunsch and Smith-Waterman tools linked in the [resources section](#resources) with a match score of 1, mismatch score of -1, and gap score of -2, as is standard.